 Assumption Description of Assumption A.AUTHORIZED_USER Authorized users will follow all provided user guidance, including keeping passphrases and external tokens secure and stored separately from the disk.
 A.ET_AUTH_USE_ONLY External tokens that contain authorization factors will be used for no other purpose than to store the external token authorization factor.
 A.PASSPHRASE_BASED_AUTH FACTOR An authorized administrator will be responsible for ensuring that the passphrase authorization factor has sufficient strength and entropy to reflect the sensitivity of the data being protected.
 A.PLATFORM_I&A The TOE will be installed on a platform that supports individual user identification and authentication.
 This I&A functionality shall remain unaffected by the TOE.
 A.PROTECT_INTEGRITY The user will exercise due diligence in physically protecting the TOE, and ensuring the IT environment will sufficiently protect against logical attacks.
 A.SHUTDOWN An authorized user will not leave the machine in a mode where sensitive information persists in non-volatile storage (e.g., power it down or enter a power managed state, such as a "hibernation mode").
-A.STRONG_OE_CRYPTO All cryptography implemented in the Operational Environment and used by the TOE will meet the requirements listed in Appendix C of this PP. This includes generation of external token authorization factors by a RBG.
 A.TRAINED_ADMINISTRATORS Authorized administrators are appropriately trained and follow all administrator guidance.